Japan is different. Some things will be similar and some will not. Here’s a short list of 5 things you won’t find in Japan.

-There is no Splenda in Japan.
-As a matter of fact, I don’t think there are any American artificial sweeteners.
+There are no Splenda packets in Japan.
+As a matter of fact, I don’t think there are any brands of American artificial sweeteners.

 So don’t expect to go into a Starbucks and order a Caffè Vanilla Frappuccino with Almond Milk and Splenda.
 I can say with 99% certainty that they will look at you like you’re speaking another language.